FRANÇAIS

 Comparison of the performance of hybrid traffic signal patterns and conventional alternatives when accounting for both pedestrians and vehicles

-Montazeri, Farzaneh, Errico, Fausto et Pellecuer, Luc.
+Montazeri, Farzaneh, Errico, Fausto and Pellecuer, Luc.
 2022. « Comparison of the performance of hybrid traffic signal patterns and conventional alternatives when accounting for both pedestrians and vehicles ».
 Sustainability, vol. 14, nº 20.

 Compte des citations dans Scopus : 1.